Kenshiro-28/MAGI/README.md

 NERV is a virtual organization composed of AI agents.

-The agents are organized following a military structure.
+The agents are organized following a military structure, consisting of one Captain and three Soldiers.

 The Captain receives the user's prompt, analyzes it, and issues orders to each Soldier.

 The Captain will evaluate each Soldier's response and provide additional guidance when necessary.